 #1 – Asymmetrical Information

-In M&As, the process of due diligence of the financial statements often get overlooked or does not involve that much scrutiny because the companies focus on their business needs only at that point in time.
-At times, management of the companies manipulates their financial statements too to get good value for their company.
+In M&As, the process of due diligence of the financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. often gets overlooked or does not involve much scrutiny because the company focuses on its business needs only now.
+At times, the management of the companies manipulates their financial statements too to get good value for their company.

 #2 – Possibilities of Fraud